 Prior to reaching a decision, an amendment to the Motion may be suggested by any ALAC Member.

-If the ALAC Members who put and seconded the original Motion deem the amendment to be “friendly”, it will immediately become part of the Motion being considered.
+If the ALAC Members who put (and seconded, if applicable) the original Motion deem the amendment to be “friendly”, it will immediately become part of the Motion being considered.

 If a motion is not considered to be friendly, a decision of the ALAC is required as to whether the amendment is incorporated or rejected.